-Atlanta, GA, US- A research team based at the Atlanta Veterans Affairs Medical Center are testing a new medicinal therapy for treating patients with Inflammatory Bowel Disease (IBD), the ginger root.
-This new avenue has shown considerable clinical promise in effectively suppressing the enigmatic, pernicious, and poorly understood digestive disease.
+Atlanta, GA, US- A research team based at the Atlanta Veterans Affairs Medical Center are testing a new medicinal therapy for treating patients with Inflammatory Bowel Disease (IBD), namely Crohn’s Disease and Ulcerative Colitis: Ginger Derived Nanoparticles (GDNP).
+This new avenue has shown considerable clinical promise in effectively suppressing the enigmatic, pernicious, poorly understood digestive diseases, and their hallmark inflammation.

-Crohn’s Disease and Ulcerative Colitis, although similar, are distinct and separate diagnoses.
-Crohn’s Disease may affect any portion of a patients digestive tract, whereas Ulcerative Colitis is exclusively localized to the patients lower intestines.
+Crohn’s Disease and Ulcerative Colitis, although both forms of IBD, are distinct and separate diagnoses.
+Crohn’s Disease may affect any portion of a patient’s digestive tract.
+Ulcerative Colitis exclusively presents in the lower intestines.

 With a limited understanding of these conditions, current treatment options include immunosuppressive medications, and occasionally surgery to manage so-called IBD flare-ups.

-Advanced demonstrations of these diseases that are shown to be medicinally resistant can result in a referral for surgical intervention, usually including a resectioning of the effected bowel.
+IBD cases proving resistant to frontline treatment may result in surgical intervention, moreover including a resectioning of the effected bowel.

-Clinical research on mice revealed that GDNP’s created highly promising outcomes in reducing advanced colitis, promotion of healing in the intestines themselves, as well as suppressing chronic IBD, and cancer of the bowel.
+Clinical research on mice reveal that GDNP’s are demonstrating highly promising outcomes in reducing advanced colitis, promotion of healing in the intestines themselves, as well as suppressing chronic IBD, and cancer of the bowel.

-While additional clinical trails are necessary, including extensive research on humans, GDNP’s would represent a quantum leap in the struggle against IBD.
-Though there is no current projection for when this treatment may become available to patients, initial results have suggested that at least it eventually will be so.
+While additional clinical trails are certainly necessary, including extensive research on humans, however GDNP’s would represent a quantum leap in the struggle against IBD.